 Additional script packages

 Other commonly needed script packages are available as part of this wiki page in the Attachments section .
 These packages can be placed on various parts of your patterns for various, related configuration steps beyond what the base deployment provides.
 These are meant to be samples only and are a starting point to your own pattern customizations.
-For more details on script packages and patterns, see the IWD and PureApp Infocenters.
+For more details on script packages and patterns, see the PureApp Infocenters.

 Current Script packages